zingolabs/zaino/README.md

 [Nym_POC](./docs/nym_poc.pdf) shows the current state of this work ands our vision for the future.

-Our plan is to first enable wallets to send and recieve transactions via a nym powered indexer between wallets and a lightwalletd/zebrad before looking at the wider zcash ecosystem.
+Our plan is to first enable wallets to send and receive transactions via a nym powered indexer between wallets and a lightwalletd/zebrad before looking at the wider zcash ecosystem.

 # Dependencies